Formulas To Solve Calendars Problem in Aptitude

 b.
 1stJanuary of both the years must be the same day of the week.

-- Read Also – Tips & tricks to solve clocks questions
+Read Also – Tips & tricks to solve calendar questions